Taff Vale Railway: Act of Parliament

-The promoters agreed to go forward with a Parliamentary Bill in the 1836 session.
-The Glamorganshire Canal opposed the Bill, but it was passed and obtained Royal Assent on 21 June 1836.
+The promoters agreed to go forward with a parliamentary bill in the 1836 session.
+The Glamorganshire Canal Company opposed the bill, but it was passed and obtained royal assent on 21 June 1836 as the Taff Vale Railway Act 1836 (6 & 7 Will.
+4. c. lxxxii).
 The TVR Company was incorporated with capital of £300,000.
 The directors were Josiah Guest (who became its first chairman), Walter Coffin, Edward Lee, Thomas Guest, Thomas Guppy, Thomas Powell, Christopher James, Thomas Carlisle, Henry Rudhall, William Wait, William Watson, and Peter Maze.
-However, at the Company's first general meeting on 16 September 1836 the following were appointed as directors: J. J. Guest, Walter Coffin, T. R. Guest, Thomas Powell, T. Carlisle, E. H. Lee, Henry Rudhall, C. E. Bernard, Chris.
-James, W. K. Wait, E. Waring, and R. H. Webb.
+However, at the company's first general meeting on 16 September 1836 the following were appointed as directors: J. J. Guest, Walter Coffin, T. R. Guest, Thomas Powell, T. Carlisle, E. H. Lee, Henry Rudhall, C. E. Bernard, Chris.
+James, W. K. Wait, Elijah Waring, and R. H. Webb.

-The Act authorised a railway from Merthyr Tydfil to Cardiff, to be known as the Taff Vale Railway, with several branches: to connect with the tramroad to Dowlais and other ironworks nearby; to collieries at Llancaiach; to the tramroad serving Dinas collieries (in the Rhondda); and to Cogan Pill.
+The act authorised a railway from Merthyr Tydfil to Cardiff, to be known as the Taff Vale Railway, with several branches: to connect with the tramroad to Dowlais and other ironworks nearby; to collieries at Llancaiach; to the tramroad serving Dinas collieries (in the Rhondda); and to Cogan Pill.
 Company profits were limited to 7%; this could be augmented to 9% if the tolls for use of the line were substantially reduced.
 Independent carriers as well as the Company itself were potentially able to use the line.
-The Act also limited the speed of the trains on the line to 12 mph, with stiff penalties for any speeding.
-(These two clauses were repealed by an Act of 1840.)
-Locomotive operation and the carriage of passengers were permitted by the Act of 1836.
+The act also limited the speed of the trains on the line to 12 mph, with stiff penalties for any speeding.
+(These two clauses were repealed by the Taff Vale Railway Act 1840 (3 & 4 Vict. c. cx)) Locomotive operation and the carriage of passengers were permitted by the Taff Vale Railway Act 1836.

 The Merthyr terminus was to be on an open space south of the town, between the River Taff and Cardiff Road.
 The Cardiff terminal was to be at or near the ship canal which the Marquis of Bute proposed to build.
 This became Bute West Dock; he had obtained powers to build it in 1830 but had held off from actually doing so.